Classification Report

 MulticlassClassificationReport

-Compute precision, recall, F-measure and support for multiclass classification tasks.
+Compute a classification report with precision, recall, F-measure and support for multiclass tasks.

 As input to forward and update the metric accepts the following input: